ejovo13/libejovo/README.md

 ## SRC

-Contaions the programs that exhibit prper behavior as prescribed by the exercises.
+Contains the programs that exhibit behavior prescribed by the exercises.

 ## INC